Chargeback Prevention Alerts | 2023 FAQ

 - Customer Bank Location (US customer base has better coverage than overseas)

 - Years in Business (Established businesses can have better coverage than new merchants)

 What Do I Need to Get Started with a Chargeback Prevention Alert Network?

-- Merchant Account Descriptor (Name as it appears on customer credit card statement)
+- Billing descriptor (Name as it appears on customer credit card statement)

 How Long Does It Take to Set Up Chargeback Prevention Alerts?

 - New Merchant: 45 – 60 days (Haven’t processed any transactions before)